-Always been up the top of the Kilimanjaro want to stand?
+Always been up The summit of Kilimanjaro want to stand?
 Don't put it off too long because this is really a must to have experienced.
 But what are the most important ingredients successful and healthy to reach the top of the Kilimanjaro?
 We asked ours Kilimanjaro customers and came to below 5 important points.

-Altitude Dream still has one 96% success score which is unique since the average success rate is only between 50% and 60%.
-47-75% of the people who get the Kilimanjaro suffer from acute altitude sickness
+Altitude Dream still has one 96% success score which is unique as the average success rate is only between 50% and 60%.
+47-75% of those who climb Kilimanjaro actually suffer from acute altitude sickness

 1. Good preparation is half the work

 According to the experts, you conquer the Kilimanjaro in the months before your expedition.
 Anyone who is well prepared can in principle climb the Kilimanjaro successfully.
 Three factors are important here:

 Provide good equipment.
 Try not to save money for a slightly lighter sleeping bag or a cheaper warm coat because it can cost you dearly.

 Ensure a solid basic code.
 Cycling and walking is very suitable as preparation.

 Altitude sickness prevents many people (about 40%) from reaching the summit of Kilimanjaro.
 A shame, because after 4 weeks of sleeping in a high altitude tent, you are fully acclimatized and the chance of getting altitude sickness is significantly smaller.
 Altitude Dream still has a 96% success score for Kilimanjaro.

 2. It's all in the mind